-Educational advisors help students develop a program of study based on needs, abilities and interests.
+Educational advisors assist students in developing meaningful educational plans that encompass life and career goals while promoting individual decision-making and student engagement.
 Students who have earned less than thirty credit hours (QC campus students only) are required to meet with an Educational Advisor before registering.
+This can be done in-person, or by emailing advqc@bhc.edu or online@bhc.edu.
 The student and advisor will cooperatively develop a plan for graduation and review each semester.
 Degree audits are available and educational plans can be created and saved utilizing the degree audit found in myBlackHawk.
-Students will be introduced to the degree audit tool during their first individual meeting with an advisor.
-If goals change, the student is encouraged to complete a Change of Program form and meet with an Educational Advisor to develop a new educational plan.
+The student and advisor will cooperatively develop a plan for graduation and review each semester.
+Degree audits are available and educational plans can be created and saved utilizing the degree audit found in mvBlackHawk.
+If goals change, it is the student's responsibility to complete a Change of Program form and meet with an Educational Advisor to develop a new educational plan.
 Educational advisors are available year-round to assist currently enrolled or potential students.
+See www.bhc.edu/advising for additional advising-specific information.